Gama-glutamyltransferase (GGT) – Adon Health Skip to content

 • Medications - especially painkillers (e.g., paracetamol), cholesterol-lowering drugs (statins), and some psychotropic drugs

-• Fatty liver - often a consequence of a sugar-rich diet, insulin resistance and lack of exercise
+• Fatty liver - often a consequence of high-sugar diet, insulin resistance, and lack of exercise

-• Still-inflammatory processes , e.g., due to chronic stress, oxidative stress, or environmental toxins
+• Silent inflammatory processes, e.g., due to chronic stress, oxidative stress, or environmental toxins

-• High coffee consumption increases GGT levels in some people.
+• High coffee consumption - increases GGT in some people

 • Cortisol imbalances - e.g., due to chronic stress or poor sleep quality

-• Bile duct carcinoma - Malignant tumors of the bile ducts, which can obstruct bile flow and cause liver enzyme levels to rise sharply.
+• Cholangiocarcinoma - malignant tumors of the bile ducts that can obstruct bile flow and cause liver enzyme levels to rise sharply

-Genetic variants or autoimmune processes can also play a role, but are significantly less common.
+Genetic variants or autoimmune processes can also play a role but are much rarer.

 What GGT values are considered normal?

-Reference values for men are usually between 0 and 60 U/l .
-However, this is misleading – many experts advocate a significantly lower “functional optimal range”.
+The reference values for men are usually between 0 and 60 U/l.
+But this is deceptive – many experts advocate for a significantly lower "functional optimal range."

-A GGT level below 30 U/l is considered ideal for healthy, metabolically active men.
-Levels between 35 and 60 U/l can already indicate liver stress, silent fatty liver, or regular alcohol consumption, even if they are still "within the reference range."
+A GGT value below 30 U/l is considered ideal for healthy, metabolically active men.
+Values between 35–60 U/l can already indicate liver stress, silent fatty liver, or regular alcohol exposure, even if they are still "within the reference range."

 Values above 70–100 U/l should always be investigated further.

-All of this can be a consequence of a gradual liver strain that builds up over years.
-Therefore, GGT should not be overlooked, especially when combined with elevated CRP, triglycerides, or low testosterone .
+All of this can be a consequence of a creeping liver burden that builds up over years.
+Especially in combination with elevated CRP, triglycerides, or low testosterone, GGT should therefore not be overlooked.

-What can you do if your GGT level is too high?
+What can you do if your GGT is too high?

-In any case, a medical examination should be carried out to determine the cause and to rule out potentially dangerous causes.
+In any case, a medical clarification of the cause should be carried out to rule out potentially threatening causes.

-The good news: Depending on the cause, GGT levels can respond very well to lifestyle changes .
-Measurable improvements can occur after just 2–4 weeks – provided you eliminate the stressors.
+The good news: GGT can respond very well to lifestyle changes, depending on the cause.
+The value can measurably improve after just 2–4 weeks – provided you remove the stressors.

 What can help: